-Fire and Emergency may also prohibit fires in the open air while any pandemic support legislation, such as the Epidemic Preparedness (COVID-19) Notice 2020, is in force.
+Fire and Emergency may also prohibit fires in the open air while any targeted supporting legislation is in force to protect public safety.
+We can't predict what challenges society will face or what public safety measures may be brought about by legislation.
+An example of this was the Epidemic Preparedness (COVID-19) Notice 2020.
 Fire and Emergency can do this without needing to consider fire risk conditions or other factors.
-This might happen if our response capabilities are affected by any pandemic, and we aren't able to respond effectively if there is an unwanted fire.
+This might happen if our response capabilities are affected by any public safety issue, and we aren't able to respond effectively if there is an unwanted fire.